Turn Every Swipe Into Miles: Standard Chartered Journey Credit Card (MoneySmart Review 2025)

 3. Standard Chartered Journey Credit Card: Annual fees

 Thank goodness Standard Chartered has come to realise that no one in their right mind is going to pay ~$700 in annual fees for a credit card that gives you a very average 1.2 miles per S$1 earn rate.
-Now, the new and improved SC Journey Credit Card gives…the same average earn rate.
+Now, this current version of the SC Journey Credit Card gives…the same average earn rate.
 But!
-At least it’s brought its annual fees down to an equally average amount of S$194.40, with the option of waiving the annual fee for (at least) the first year.
-There’s also no annual fee for any supplementary card(s), all in all making the SC Journey Credit Card the next best thing after a no annual fee credit card.
+At least it’s brought its annual fees down to an equally average amount of S$196.20, with the option of waiving the annual fee for (at least) the first year.
+There’s also no annual fee for any supplementary card(s), all in all making the SC Journey Credit Card the next best thing after a no-annual-fee credit card.

 Back to top